Luthaf/luthaf.github.io/_posts/2018-03-26-announcing-chemfiles-0.8.md

 from quantum calculations, and a lot of *ab initio* software support creating Molden files.

-We also switched from Mozilla Public License to BSD license, in ordre to make it easier to use chemfiles in all projects, commercial and open source.
+We also switched from Mozilla Public License to BSD license, in order to make it easier to use chemfiles in all projects, commercial and open source.

 Chemfiles also gained support for storing and retrieving arbitrary properties on